Trump paints dark vision in final day of campaigning

 Experts have repeatedly concluded that voter fraud is extremely rare.
 Even the president's own defunct voter fraud commission uncovered no evidence to back up his claim that millions voted illegally in the 2016 presidential election, according to an analysis of commission documents released in August by a former member.

-At the rally, Trump again engaged in electoral expectations-setting, telling the crowd Tuesday could be a difficult day for Republicans.
+The president again engaged in electoral expectations-setting, saying in Ohio that Tuesday could be a difficult day for Republicans.

 “We’re at a disadvantage,” Trump said pointing to history as an indication that presidents have often lost power in Congress during their first midterm election.
 "But let's see what happens."

-On his way to his second campaign stop of the day in Indiana, Trump brushed off questions about potential political and legal perils of a Democratic Congress.
+Later Monday, Trump downplayed any concern about the potential political and legal perils of a Democratic Congress.

-"No, I don't care," Trump told reporters when asked if he was at all worried about a Democratic House going after his tax returns, which he has yet to release.
+"No, I don't care," Trump told reporters when leaving Ohio for Indiana when asked if he was at all worried about a Democratic House going after his tax returns, which he has yet to release.
 "They can do whatever they want, and I can do whatever I want."

-After the Indiana rally, the president plans to make his last official stop of the 2018 campaign season in Rush Limbaugh's hometown of Cape Girardeau, Missouri.
+He told the Fort Wayne crowd he would one day bring the country together — but not quite yet.
+"I do want to eventually unite, but the fact is we are driving [Democrats] crazy," Trump said.
+"Hopefully it is all going to come together one day, like a beautiful puzzle."